Vamshi-Msi/CyberArk/README.md

 ![image](https://github.com/user-attachments/assets/1da43456-5ac3-4663-aff1-4695f831746a)

--**IdentityProviderCertificateSN** = <serialnumber of the SAML certificate from your IdP>
+- **IdentityProviderCertificateSN** = <serialnumber of the SAML certificate from your IdP>

--**ServiceProviderName** = The Entity ID of your SAML authentication application.
+- **ServiceProviderName** = The Entity ID of your SAML authentication application.
 It is recommended to set up a dedicated SAML application for PSM SAML Authentication.

 **NOTE:** This Entity ID needs to be in all lower-case characters, and it’s recommended that you use your PSM FQDN (either the load balanced FQDN or the single PSM FQDN if you only have one PSM in your environment) as per docs.
 So the format would be “https://psm-fqdn.domain.com”